How to make paper mache with PVA glue

 Use a paintbrush to add paper mache paste to the newspaper strip and form it round your shape as before.

-Even applying it with a brush, you will still get some drips so make sure your surface is protected.
+You will still get some drips even when applying your paste with a brush, so make sure your surface is protected.
 We are using a craft mat.

 Step 5